Debt solutions

 Which debts can be included?

 Most debts, including credit cards, loans, overdrafts, council tax arrears and other household arrears.
-Secured debts, such as your mortgage, cannot be included.
+Secured debts, such as your mortgage, can't be included.

 What if my circumstances change?